-Public policies Public childcare is available at price $\mathcal{K} - s(y_i)$ per unit. \mathcal{K} represent the cost per unit of childcare and $s(y_i)$ is the subsidy per unit of childcare, which depends on household income y_i .
-Further, households pay taxes according to a nonlinear tax schedule based on household income $T(y_i)$.
+Public policies Public childcare is available at price $K - s(y_i)$ per unit.
+K represent the cost per unit of childcare and $s(y_i)$ is the subsidy per unit of childcare, which depends on household income y_i .
+Further, households face a nonlinear tax and transfer system $T(y_i)$. $T(y_i)$ can be negative which reflects that the household is a transfer recipient.
+Note that this also incorporates child-dependent policies that do not depend on the mode of childcare, e.g., the child component of a welfare benefit or child tax credits.
+Since all households have exactly one child in this first model, this child-dependence does not show up in $T(y_i)$.